 This month, we want to take some time to appreciate athletic trainers across America.
 The National Athletic Trainers’ Association has made this year’s theme, “Compassionate care for all.”
 The theme comes from Athletic trainers’ commitments to practice with compassion toward every person they serve.

-to provide care for patients with injuries, help athletes prevent injuries while playing or training for a sport, or assist with other medical conditions that may require rehabilitation.
+Athletic Trainers are highly educated health care professionals who work closely with physicians to provide care for patients with injuries, help athletes prevent injuries while playing or training for a sport, or assist with other medical conditions that may require rehabilitation.
 Athletic trainers work with many different patients, not just athletes.
 Their roles are crucial to helping reduce injury recovery time, allowing patients return to normal life activities and sports participation quickly.

 Athletic trainers are experts in knowing how to instruct athletes about how to keep their bodies healthy and working properly as they practice a sport so that injuries can be prevented.
 If an athlete injures himself, an athletic trainer will help determine the best way for the athlete to continue training while recovering from the injury.

-Athletic Trainers work in a variety of environments, such as schools, the military, performing arts, or hospitals
+Athletic Trainers work in a variety of environments, such as schools, the military, performing arts, or hospitals and clinics.

-.
 Their dedication merits appreciation, and so we are happy to be participating in National Athletic Trainer Month.